team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 The text you are about to consume describes an imaginary dialog between two programmers on their way to discover the _orgastic pleasures_ of **asyncFn**.

 Be warned that we'll also cover topics such as TDD, evil pairing, and "negation testing".
-They are not the main topic here, but some words are spared for them nonetheless to justify way of thinking.
+They are not the main topic here, but some words are spared for them nonetheless to justify a way of thinking.

 Best of luck, _Dear Reader_.